 Operation Triple Take

-Ballard’s team found tremendous success on nearly a dozen operations last year, but the crowning achievement of Operation Underground Railroad in 2014 occurred on October 11, when, in cooperation with the Colombian government, they executed the largest-known human trafficking bust to date.
+Ballard’s team has found tremendous success on dozens of operations, but the crowning achievement of Operation Underground Railroad occurred on October 11, 2014, when, in cooperation with the Colombian government, they executed the largest-known human trafficking bust to date.

 “We performed three operations within an hour of each other in three Colombian cities: Cartagena, Armenia, and Medellín,” says Osborne.
 “They resulted in the rescue of 123 victims and the arrest of a dozen criminals.
 The traffickers [in each city] were not connected, but we wanted to take them down at the same time so we could keep the element of surprise.”